dlim04/fundamentals-of-programming-for-engineers-labs/class-3/exercise-2.md

 # Exercise 2
 Consider the logic gate diagram and implement the boolean logic in Java.
-Find a correct configuration of A B and C to make the output true -  use an if statement to check!
+Find a correct configuration of A, B and C to make the output true -  use an if statement to check!
 The inputs have been done to start off.
 (It may help to write down the truth tables for the circuit)